Kinza Herb (Coriander): Nutrition, Uses & Growing

 Botanical Identity & Many Names

 Coriandrum sativum is an annual plant of the carrot family (Apiaceae), which is a cool season.
 Each component—leaf, stem, seed, and root—has different notes of flavor.
+In North America, it is called cilantro.
+In other places, it might indicate wild coriander (Eryngium foetidum) in Southeast Asia or even Vietnamese coriander.

 Scientific overview